EvilKanoa/CIS2520/assignments/assign4/README.md

 *******************
 Program Description
 *******************
-This software implements a balanced binary search tree using the AVL tree design.
-It allows lookup, insertion, and delation all with complexities of O(log n).
-It uses the height of a node to aid in rebalancing the tree correctly.

 ***********
 Compilation
 ***********

-Use `make` or `make test` to compile the testing program for the heap library.
-It will create an executable in the `bin/` directory called `test` which can then be ran without any arguments to run a suite of unit tests for the tree library.
+Use `make` or `make program` to compile the main program for the POS system.
+It will create an executable in the `bin/` directory called `program` which can then be ran without any arguments to run the system.

 Use `make cppcheck` to run the C style checker over every `.c` file in the project.